Mojsovski/Thinkpad-T14-Gen-1-Amd-Hackintosh/ReadME.md

 - **Airdrop**: Not functioning due to Intel cards not being native, works only on Broadcom cards.
 - **Screen Mirroring**: Not available unless using a paid service such as airserver.
 - **Brightness**: Adjustment is too rapid and therefore stops at a certain point.
+- **GPU Acceleraion**: Nootedred does not support gpu acclerator, it cause some glitch on chrome, vscode, discord, etc.

 </details>